atcode11/AI_Product_Portfolio/README.md

 ### 2. **Sentiment Analysis Engine Bake-Off**
 *   **Problem:** Product and engineering teams frequently need to understand user sentiment from text data like product reviews, support tickets, or social media comments.
 While many sentiment analysis tools exist, they vary significantly in their approach, accuracy, and complexity
-*   **Solution:** A comparative analysis of four popular NLP libraries (NLTK, TextBlob, Flair, DeepMoji) on a sentence with mixed sentiment, resulting in a data-driven recommendation: use TextBlob for a quick MVP and Flair for high-accuracy production systems.
+*   **Solution & Result:** A comparative analysis of four popular NLP libraries (NLTK, TextBlob, Flair, DeepMoji) on a sentence with mixed sentiment, resulting in a data-driven recommendation: use TextBlob for a quick MVP and Flair for high-accuracy production systems.
 *   **Tech Stack:** Python, NLTK (Vader), TextBlob, Flair (PyTorch), DeepMoji.
 *   **[➡️ View Full Case Study & Repository](https://github.com/atcode11/Sentiment_Analysis_Engines_Evaluation)**